HypixelDev/PublicAPI/Documentation/methods/guild.md

-			"rank": "GUILDMASTER", // This user's rank in this guild "joined": 1512200875108, // Timestamp the member joined "dailyCoins-12-6-2018": 1560, // Guild coins earned by this user on any given day - Deprecated "questParticipation": 4 // The number of challenges completed that count towards the current quest }, {
+			"rank": "GUILDMASTER", // This user's rank in this guild "joined": 1512200875108, // Timestamp the member joined "dailyCoins-12-6-2018": 1560, // Guild coins earned by this user on any given day - Deprecated "questParticipation": 4, // The number of challenges completed that count towards the current quest "mutedTill":1532797185516 // Timestamp that this user will be unmuted at }, {
 			"uuid": "6407035ace144175a731fac937d410cd",
 			"rank": "Co-Owner",